Canada's deep geological repository

 Where will the repository be located?

-Canada's long-term plan for used nuclear fuel requires that the deep geological repository be located in an area with an informed and willing host at a site that meets rigorous technical and safety criteria.
+Canada's long-term plan for used nuclear fuel requires that the deep geological repository be located in an area with informed and willing hosts, at a site that meets rigorous technical and safety criteria.

-In 2010, the NWMO began a multi-year site selection process to identify a suitable location for the deep geological repository and Centre of Expertise.
+In 2010, the NWMO began a multi-year site selection process to identify a suitable location for the deep geological repository.
 The process is designed to ensure the site selected is safe and secure, meeting or exceeding all regulatory requirements.
-Only areas where communities expressed an interest in learning about the project were considered.
+Only areas where at least one community expressed an interest in learning about the project and exploring their potential to host it were considered.

 What is the best type of rock for hosting a deep geological repository?